danReynolds/EARTH121/lessons/SedimentaryRock.md

 Gypsum precipitates when about two-thirds to three-quarters of seawater evaporated, and halite settles out when nine-tenths of the water has been removed.

-On a smaller scale, evaporite desposits can be seen in places like Great Salt Lake of Utah and in saline lakes in Canada.
+On a smaller scale, evaporite deposits can be seen in places like Great Salt Lake of Utah and in saline lakes in Canada.

 Following rains or snowmelt, streams flow into an enclosed basin.
 As the water evaporates, **salt flats** form when dissolved materials are precipitated as a white crust on the ground.